 Email policy.
-I am (like most of us these days) very rarely out of email contact, and for certain things i.e., scheduling a meeting outside office hours-email is the best way to get what you need.
+I am very rarely out of email contact, and for certain things-i.e., scheduling a meeting outside office hours-email is the best way to get what you need.
 Communications about more substantive topics-i.e., questions about course material or your performance in the class-are best done in person.
 Regarding grades and course requirements, early communication is the best way to avoid misunderstanding.
 Waiting until the last week of class (or worse, after the course is finished) is not a good strategy.